 It is not simple to explain the apparent finding that the decreased heart-rate BRS influences the elevation of blood pressure in a young population.
 It is necessary to take into account the hypothesis that the heart-rate BRS plays an important role in the buffering of blood pressure (Kardos et al. 1995).
-In accordance with this hypothesis, a decreased buffering capacity of heart rate on blood pressure could be a factor in the increased risk for sudden cardiac death in patients after myocardial infarction (LaRovere et al. 1998, Honzikova et al. 2000).
+In accordance with this hypothesis, a decreased buffering capacity of heart rate on blood pressure could be a factor in the increased risk for sudden cardiac death in patients after myocardial infarction (LaRovere et al. 1998, Honzíková et al. 2000).
 In these patients, bradycardic response of heart rate as a reaction to sudden blood pressure increase not only decreases blood pressure, but it also decreases the energy demand of the heart and improves the conditions for perfusion of the coronary vessels.
-But what is the mechanism of the role of a decreased BRS in development of hypertension?
-We can only speculate about this role, at present.
-It is known that increased circadian variability is related to an increased thickness of intima-media of the common carotid artery and thus with development of hypertension (Sander and Klingelhofer, 1996, Zakopoulos et al 2005).
-It has also been found that an increase of short-term blood pressure variability is associated with hypertension (Honzíková et al. 2006b), and a genetic study has found that people with genetically lower activity of eNOS have higher blood pressure variability (Jíra et al. 2006b).
-It seems likely from these various findings that not only the increased blood pressure but also its increased variability can lead to a remodelling of an arterial wall, to an increase of vasomotor tone and to an elevation of blood pressure.
+But what is role of a decreased BRS in development of hypertension?
+At present we can only speculate about this role.
+It is known that increased circadian variability is related to an increased thickness of intima-media of the common carotid artery and thus to development of hypertension (Sander and Klingelhofer, 1996, Zakopoulos et al. 2005).
+It has also been found that an increase of short-term blood pressure variability is associated with hypertension (Honzíková et al. 2006b).
+Moreover, a genetic study has found that people with genetically lower activity of eNOS have higher blood pressure variability (Jíra et al. 2006b).
+It seems likely that not only the increased blood pressure but also its increased variability can lead to a remodeling of an arterial wall, to an increase of vasomotor tone and to an elevation of blood pressure.